Galondor/AstralOdyssey/Installation.md

 **Note: This Application file will be how you launch the game**

-### At the time of writting these next steps are required, but I am working on a solution for this!
+### At the time of writing the game isn't Signed, I can't sign it.
+The game contains NO viruses.
 7. The first time you open up the game this warning will display, click on `More info`
 ![Screenshot 2023-12-03 125844](https://github.com/Galondor/AstralOdyssey/assets/103967053/0d1931b2-588f-4ed6-ab6a-9abd28602e66)